You just found your tribe

 C.R.A.F.T. & Invitation to Change classes: Weekly on Thursdays, 5pm Pacific (all members)

-Saturday & Tuesday live connection calls: Every other Saturday, alternating at 8:30am or 1pm and every other Tuesday at 4pm Pacific (The Stream)
+Saturday Coffee and Care: Every other Saturday, alternating at 8:30am or 1p (The Stream)

 Weekly Fireside Chats: Tuesdays and Thursdays, alternating weeks at 5:30pm Pacific (The Woods)